rhetr/surplus/README.md

 * figure out how to get information from plugins

 ###programming structure
-* use either camelCase or snake_case not both
-* use qt signals instead of setting fields
+* use QListView instead of QGraphicsView
-* don't use play

 KNOWN BUGS
 ----------